maxxiimo/the-front-end-manifesto/slicing-and-dicing-mockups.md

 Notice the repetition?

+... and at the end of this process here is what I am left with:

+!!!
+NEED AN IMAGE !!!

 ### Step 10 - Sprites and CSS3 for Images

 Save your sprite and CSS3 for image work – like replacing image gradients – for the tail end of slicing and dicing mockups.
 Doing so will give you enough material to work with in terms of images that can be grouped together in a sprite, and will not greatly affect other team members who may already be using your work.